 Business has become more disruptive than ever before even in the public enterprises.
-Managing fresh graduates and employees with lack management education has paved way for introducing PEM-MBA by Annamalai University in association with NLC India Limited at the Learning & Development Centre in Neyveli.
+Managing fresh graduates and employees with lack management education has paved way for introducing MBA-PEM by Annamalai University in association with NLC India Limited at the Learning & Development Centre in Nevveli.

-The cross-functional teams with north and west indian diverse cultural background, dealing with new renewable energy, being aware of the change of corporate expectations and latest business trends, sustaining power generation strategy and competitive advantages, creating and delivering innovations human resource performance management, and making decisions with the right financial management are key management challenges faced by executives and senior level Managers and mining technologists in order to address current business challenges in the power and mining navaratna sector.
+The cross-functional teams with north and west Indian diverse cultural background; dealing with new renewable energy; being aware of the change of corporate expectations and latest business trends; sustaining power generation strategy and competitive advantages; creating and delivering innovations human resource performance management; and making decisions with the right financial management are key management challenges faced by executives and senior level Managers and Mining Technologists.